robsoncastilho/robsoncastilho/README.md

 I'm a specialist in clean code, refactoring techniques, object-oriented design, Test-Driven Development, Domain-Driven Design and Clean/Hexagonal Architecture.
 All over the years, I've worked with several programming languages like Clarion, JavaScript, VB.NET, C#, TypeScript, Ruby, Elixir and Kotlin.

-In my free time, I enjoy reading books and comic books, watching movies and staying together with my children.
+In my free time, I enjoy reading books and comic books, watching movies and Flamengo soccer matches and staying together with my children.

 I write about software at [robsoncastilho.com.br](https://robsoncastilho.com.br).